digital-fabric/modulation/README.md

 first-class development environment.
 I also wanted to have a better solution for writing in a functional style.

-So I came up with Modulation, a small gem (less than 300 LOC) that takes a different approach to organizing Ruby code: any so-called global declarations are hidden unless explicitly exported, and the global namespace remains clutter-free.
+So I came up with Modulation, a small gem that takes a different approach to organizing Ruby code: any so-called global declarations are hidden unless explicitly exported, and the global namespace remains clutter-free.
 All dependencies between source files are explicit, visible, and easy to understand.

 ## Installing Modulation